 Second, we must not own, actually or constructively, 10% or more of the stock or the assets or net profits of any tenant, referred to as a related party tenant, other than a taxable REIT subsidiary.
-Failure to adhere to this limitation would cause the rental income from the related party tenant to not be treated as gualifying income for purposes of the REIT gross income tests.
+Failure to adhere to this limitation would cause the rental income from the related party tenant to not be treated as qualifying income for purposes of the REIT gross income tests.
 The constructive ownership rules generally provide that, if 10% or more in value of our stock is owned, directly or indirectly, by or for any person, we are considered as owning the stock owned, directly or indirectly, by or for such person.
-We do not own any stock or any assets or net profits of any tenant directly except for a less than 10% interest in one tenant.
 In addition, our charter prohibits transfers of our shares that would cause us to own, actually or constructively, 10% or more of the ownership interests in a tenant.
+Presently we own a less than 10% ownership interest in each of two tenant entities.
 We should not own, actually or constructively, 10% or more of any tenant other than a taxable REIT subsidiary.
 We have represented to counsel that we will not rent any facility to a related-party tenant.
 However, because the constructive ownership rules are broad and it is not possible to monitor continually direct and indirect transfers of our shares, no absolute assurance can be given that such transfers or other events of which we have no knowledge will not cause us to own constructively 10% or more of a tenant other than a taxable REIT subsidiary at some future date.
 MPT Development Services, Inc., our taxable REIT subsidiary, has made and will make loans to tenants to acquire operations and for other purposes.
 We have structured and will structure these loans as debt and believe that they will be characterized as such, and that our rental income from our tenant borrowers will be treated as qualifying income for purposes of the REIT gross income tests.
 However, there can be no assurance that the IRS will not take a contrary position.
 If the IRS were to successfully treat a loan to a particular tenant as an equity interest, the tenant would be a related party tenant with respect to us, the rent that we receive from the tenant would not be qualifying income for purposes of the REIT gross income tests, and we could lose our REIT status.
 However, as stated above, we believe that these loans will be treated as debt rather than equity interests.